Reclaim Your Passion

 Former activity: Globe-trotting

-New pursuit: Travel vicariously with Couch Surfers (www.couchsurfing.org), a worldwide network that lets you host visitors from around the world (and vice versa).
+New pursuit: Travel vicariously with Couch Surfers (www.couchsurfing.org).
+This worldwide network lets you host visitors from around the world (and vice versa).
 You’ll learn about the world’s far-flung places from people who live there.